 The Victorian Landcare Grants support environmental volunteer groups and networks to protect and restore land and the environment.

-The grants are funded by the Department of Energy, Environment and Climate Action, and delivered through Victoria’s ten catchment management authorities (CMAs).
+The grants are funded by the Department of Energy, Environment and Climate Action (DEECA), and delivered through Victoria’s ten catchment management authorities (CMAs).
 Melbourne Water now administers the program for the Port Phillip and Westernport region, following the integration of the CMA in 2022.

-Through the 2024 Victorian Landcare Grants, $3.55 million is available for Landcare and other environmental volunteer groups and networks that are working to protect and restore land and the environment.
+The Victorian Government Landcare Grants are now open, with $3.55 million available in 2026 to support Landcare and environmental volunteer groups and networks to protect and restore Victoria’s landscapes and biodiversity.

 Project grants